ongas/hs-price-tracker/docs/integration_docs/buywisely_error_handling_and_edge_cases.md

 # BuyWisely Error Handling & Edge Case Catalog

+All error conditions and edge cases listed here are now handled by the robust, state-aware BuyWisely parser integrated in the price tracker component (see developer guide and user story 5).

 This document catalogs all known error conditions, edge cases, and required diagnostics for the BuyWisely service integration.
 It is intended to ensure fool-proof, predictable, and diagnosable behavior.

 ---